wernerdegroot/applicatives/README.md

 }
 ```

-When you compile, an interface named `CompletableFuturesApplicative` will be generated.
+When you compile, an interface named `CompletableFuturesOverloads` will be generated.
 This interface will have overloads for the `combine`-method which accept three or more `CompletableFuture`s to combine.
 If you want, you can specify how many overloads you'll need with the attribute `maxArity`.

 With these overloads in our toolbox, combining four `CompletableFuture`s is as easy as combining two: